 Netscape and Firefox users can now do everything from the comfort of their home browser.
 A minor bug affecting one javascript action link was fixed.
 An obscure incompatibility, but easy to fix once found.

-There must be a homework assigment due in the next few days on 5 9's uptime.
+There must be a homework assignment due in the next few days on 5 9's uptime.
 The hits from the search engines are all showing these keywords as the query in the referrers.
 Well, we hope the information helps.
 Especially, the uptime calculation table.

 Well, the main site and the services behind it have launched publicly.